 When in doubt, we recommend always packing a pair of back-up hiking boots.
 The last thing you want is to be unprepared on your elopement day or run into a spot on the trails where you wouldn’t feel comfortable continuing without the proper footwear.

 P.S.
-As adventure elopement photographers, we make it our business to help our couples with all the little details of planning their adventure weddings, including figuring out which shoes work best for the type of elopement they’ve chosen.
-While we pride ourselves on taking epic photos of epic couples in epic places, we do so much more than that.
-We’re there to guide you through the adventure elopement planning process.
-And we’d love nothing more than to help you plan yours.
+As an adventure elopement photographer, I make it my business to help our couples with all the little details of planning their adventure weddings, including figuring out which elopement shoes work best for the type of adventure elopement they’ve chosen.

 Check out some of our favorite elopement and adventure wedding planning resources: